We know choosing the right hot air brush isn’t easy, but here are the key features to consider for your hair type, length, and styling needs!

 Let’s assume you decided on a round or oval brush rather than a paddle brush.
 The next important decision waiting for you is the diameter of the brush.
 Your choice should depend on two things; the length of your hair and the hairstyle you’re aiming for.

 On the other hand, a large-barreled brush in the 2″ to 3″ range is much better if your hair is below the shoulders.
-The Knot Dr. has the largest available size with its 3″ diameter barrel.
+The Knot Dr. has the largest available barrel size with 3″ .

-• 2-3″: Straighter style with more volume – longer hair
+- 2-3″: Straighter styles with more volume – longer hair

 Once you’ve determined the right size brush for your hair, it’s time to consider bristles.